rushabh-l/SQL-Power-BI-Project/README.md

 # SQL-Projects
-Hi folks, this repository contains all my SQL related projects with all resources/files present.
+Hi folks, this repository contains all my SQL related project with all resources/files present.